rusefi/rusefi_documentation/HOWTO-DFU.md

 used to program brand new stm32 chips which do not have a running version of rusEFI firmware.

 [HOWTO DFU video](https://www.youtube.com/watch?v=VdvXYgv_acg)

+On a STM32F4 Discovery, entering DFU mode requires putting a jumper between the pins VDD and BOOT0, then powering or resetting the board.

+If you're running Linux, the tool `dfu-util` works great for uploading DFUs.
+example: `dfu-util -a 0 -D rusefi.dfu`